sadken/TZXDuino/README_seeeduino_xiao_m0.md

 1. Fits in a cassette tape
 2. Interfaces with ZX Spectrum +2 tape player via a playback head
 3. Detects the motion of the spindles for play, stop, also fastforward and rewind (to skip TZX blocks)
+4. (stretch goal) Support USB mass storage so files can be copied/etc without removing SD Card.
+DONE!
-4. (stretch goal) Supports recording direct to SD device
+5. (stretch goal) Supports recording direct to SD device
-5. (stretch goal) Hosts a ZX Spectrum binary that can be downloaded to the spectrum to run a native file chooser menu on the ZX Spectrum for 'hands free' usage.
+6. (stretch goal) Hosts a ZX Spectrum binary that can be downloaded to the spectrum to run a native file chooser menu on the ZX Spectrum for 'hands free' usage.

 Not all of those goals are necessarily sensible or even useful, so for now I'm just focusing on the first two with a part of a plan for items 3 and 4.
 It's clear that I would need a large number of GPIOs to achieve this.